llmkit-ai/llmkit/README.md

 ## Overview

-LLMKit provides a unified interface for working with various LLM providers (OpenAI, Anthropic, Google Gemini, etc.) through a consistent API.
-It solves several key challenges in LLM prompt engineering:

-- **Prompt Versioning**: Track changes to prompts over time
-- **Template Management**: Use powerful templating for dynamic prompts
-- **Performance Evaluation**: Test and measure prompt effectiveness
-- **Provider Abstraction**: Switch between different LLM providers seamlessly
-- **API Compatibility**: Drop-in replacement for OpenAI's API
+Llmkit provides the best way to dynamically craft prompts with modern template syntax, manage, version, test, and run evals on your prompts across any provider and any model.

+## Mission

+Our mission is to make prompt crafting dynamic, prompt management safe, and prompt evaluations simple.

 ## Key Features

-- **Prompt Versioning**: Track changes and improvements to prompts over time
 - **Template Variables**: Dynamic system and user prompts with Liquid templating
 - **Prompt Evaluation**: Create test sets and measure prompt performance
+- **Prompt Versioning**: Track changes to prompts over time
 - **OpenAI Compatible API**: Use with existing OpenAI client libraries
 - **Provider Integration**: Support for multiple LLM providers with a unified API